Fédération Internationale de l'Automobile: European Commission investigation

+Max Mosley sex scandal

-In 2008, accusations surfaced that FIA President Max Mosley was involved in scandalous sexual behaviour.
-Following a June 2008 decision of the FIA to retain Max Mosley as president, the German branch of the FIA, the ADAC (the largest European motoring body), announced, "We view with regret and incredulity the FIA general assembly's decision in Paris, confirming Max Mosley in office as FIA president".
-It froze all its activities with the FIA until Max Mosley leaves office.
-Press reports also claimed that Bernie Ecclestone was investigating creating a rival to the Formula 1 series due to the scandal.
+In 2008, accusations surfaced in the British media that FIA president Max Mosley was involved in scandalous sexual behaviour.
+In response, Mosley faced a leadership challenge in a vote of confidence at the June 2008 General Assembly.
+Mosley won the vote by 103 votes in support to 55 against, resulting in the retention of Mosley as president.
+However he continued to face criticism from several motoring clubs and motorsport figures.
+Germany's ADAC (the largest European FIA member), announced, "We view with regret and incredulity the FIA general assembly's decision in Paris, confirming Max Mosley in office as FIA president".
+It froze all its activities with the FIA until Mosley left office.